YZY-stack/UNet-MobileNet-Pytorch/README.md

 # UNet-MobileNet-Pytorch

 ### How to run
-Glone this repo
+Glone this repo//
-Download the pretrained model and dataset from my baidunetdisk below Put them into the project content
+//Download the pretrained model and dataset from my baidunetdisk below
+//Put them into the project content
-Create an environment and run:
+//Create an environment and run:

 `pip install -r requirements.txt`
-5. predict or train
+// predict or train

 ### Prediction